joseeden/All-Things-DevOps/pages/030-Security/023-Attacks.md

 **The Birthday Paradox**

-  - The probability that at least two will share a birthday in a random group of people.
+  - High odds of at least two will share a birthday in a random group of people.
+  - Easier to find two colliding results of different inputs than generating all possible outputs.

 **Birthday Attack in Cybersecurity**

-  - Exploits the exponentially growing probability of collision.
-  - Goal is to gain system access by forging security certificates or cracking passwords.
+  - Attackers aim to find hash collisions to break security.
+  - Used to crack weak hash functions or forge digital signatures.

-**Finding the collision**
+**Finding the Collision**

-Hackers have learned from the birthday problem that finding two colliding results of different inputs is much easier than generating all possible outputs.

-1. A program repeatedly runs the hash function on randomly chosen inputs
+  1. A program repeatedly runs the hash function on randomly selected inputs.
-2. Every input-output pair is stored in some databases.
+  2. Every input-output pair is stored in a database.
-3. Every output is checked until a collision of the same outputs with different inputs is found.
+  3. Each output is checked to find collisions (different inputs produce the same output).
-4. The hacker can use the hash collision to trick the system into treating two different messages as the same.
+  4. Attackers then exploit hash collisions to trick the system into treating different messages as identical.

+**Mitigation**

+  - Use hash functions with large bit sizes; avoid outdated algorithms.

 <small>Reference: https://atlasvpn.com/blog/birthday-attack</small>

+### Pass the Hash Attack

+A "pass the hash" attack involves using a hashed password to gain unauthorized access to a system, bypassing the need for the plaintext password.
+Attackers obtain the hash and use it to authenticate without knowing the actual password.

+- Attackers steal password hashes from compromised systems.
+- They use these hashes to authenticate, avoiding password-based checks.
+- Common in Windows environments with NTLM authentication.

+**Mimikatz**

+  - An open-source tool for security testing and penetration testing.
+  - Extracts plaintext passwords, hashes, and Kerberos tickets from memory.
+  - Enables "pass the hash" and "pass the ticket" attacks.
+  - Manipulates Windows authentication tokens.

+**Common Use Cases of Mimikatz**

+  - Used by penetration testers to assess security on Windows systems.
+  - Often exploited by hackers for unauthorized access.

+**Mitigation Measures**

+  - Apply multi-factor authentication.
+  - Keep Windows systems updated with security patches.
+  - Limit administrative access and use secure password management.
+  - Ensure only trusted OS are allowed to connect to your servers.
+  - Implement least privilege for all user accounts.

 ### On-Path Attack